 The County serves a rapidly growing area located west of Seattle across Puget Sound.
 While retail businesses are providing some economic diversification, the military continues to be a dominant presence in the County.
-U.S. Naval installations employ more than 22,000 civilians and over 12,000 military personnel.
-Other major employers of the County include Johnson Controls World Services, which supplies support services to the Navy; Vitro Corporation, under contract to the Naval Undersea Warfare Engineering Station.
+U.S. Naval installations employ more than 16,000 civilians and over 12,000 military personnel.
+Other major employers of the County include Johnson Controls World Services, which supplies support services to the Navy.
 The retail companies like Safeway, Costco Wholesale, Wal-Mart, Albertson, and Fred Meyer grocery store chains are increasing their work force.
 State, local governments and public school districts also play major roles in the employment market of Kitsap County.
-Despite recent cuts in defense spending, military operations within the County remain stable due, in part, to the strategic importance and unique nature of the facilities.
-Bremerton has the only shipyard on the West Coast capable of overhauling nuclear aircraft carriers.
+Kitsap County has the only shipyard on the West Coast capable of overhauling nuclear aircraft carriers.